 Oregon to Baja – the search begins

-So now I’m in temporary digs, watching Craigslist, perusing low-priced sales and rentals from the Oregon coast to La Paz in Baja.
-Inland Northern California makes the most sense to me, some small town closer to the ocean but not right on the coast.
-My nine-year-old Doberman complicates the rental hunt, of course, despite his friendly, social, loving demeanor, and I expected that.
+And I’m still in temporary digs, watching Craigslist, perusing low-priced sales and rentals from the foothills above Palm Springs to La Paz in Baja.
+My nine-year-old Doberman has complicated the rental hunt, of course, despite his friendly, social, loving demeanor, and I expected that.

 Life is good.
 I am grateful!